CrossRealms/Splunk-Cyences-App-for-Splunk/README.md

    - Reference - https://dev.splunk.com/enterprise/docs/releaseapps/appinspect/

 2. Dependencies
-   - This App is dependant on Security Essentials App from Splunk as of now for some macros.
-But the idea is to remove all the dependencies.
+   - This App is dependant on Security Essentials App from Splunk as of now for some lookups.
+And other Add-ons are required for field extractions like Sysmon, Windows, O365, etc.

 3. Reports and Alerts
    - One should not add an alert which might have a lot of false positives.
 It should rather go as an Report for particular category of reports.